 That is all you need for now.

 Give the product a title and description and image.
-Check the raffle product indicator and assign it to a raffle category.
+Check the raffle product indicator and assign it to a SINGLE raffle category.
+The product will get it’s setting from the raffle category is it assigned to.
+Setting multiple raffle categories will confuse the plugin and not assign any tickets.

 Down the product info area – click on the raffle tab to display the options for this product.
 Depending on Gold or Silver, you might see different options there.
 For now, you only need to be concerned with the Number of Tickets.
 This is the number of tickets to be given when 1 of these products is purchased.
 For our 1 ticket for $10 example – that will be a 1 for that box.